8fold/site-joshbruce.com/content-root/public/essays-and-editorials/software-development/accessibility/content.md

 I don’t know where the statistic came from.
 I just replied:

-> The reason we have jobs right now is because the Government got sued by a group representing less than three percent of the United States population because they couldn’t navigate the site.
+> The reason we have jobs right now is because the Government got sued by a group representing less than three percent of the United States’ population because they couldn’t navigate the site.

 It kept escalating and escalating.
 Two companies that kept coming up as exemplars to mimic were Google and Facebook.
 The future of the web is client-side and JavaScript is the new [.HyperText Markup Language](HTML) were the positions.
 (Cue French accent, “Almost 10 years later.”)